Here you go folks, in full, the Top 100 Power List of Comics, 2018 Edition.

 48. Chris Ryall.
-(DOWN) The Prodigal Son has returned to IDW Entertainment, now it has divested itself of Greg Goldstein (who dropped off this list faster that you could say 'the appointment of legal counsel') – but while he departed earlier in the year as EIC, he has returned as Publisher and EIC of IDW, struck down but returned mightier than ever before.
+(DOWN) The Prodigal Son has returned to IDW Entertainment, but while he departed earlier in the year as EIC, he has returned as Publisher and EIC of IDW, struck down but returned mightier than ever before.
 It's been a very long time since Movie Poop Shoot for Kevin Smith, but he wields his influence widely.
 Will he be able to bring back Dirk Gently?

 49. Mike Mignola.
 (UP) Creator of Hellboy and showrunner of the Mignolaverse at Dark Horse, the only license with no danger of leaving Dark Horse, with an upcoming movie reboot and a Hellboy Day all to itself, Mignola may have never had as high a profile, especially as he has returned from his painting sabbatical.